-The Project and Alternative 4 would also be consistent with assumption in the SCAQMD's 2016 Air Quality Management Plan, and would be consistent the City's General Plan Air Quality Element.
-Impacts would be less than significant.
+The Project and Alternative 4 would also be consistent with assumption in the SCAQMD's 2016 Air Quality Management Plan, and impacts would be less than significant.

 AIR-MM-1 - During site preparation activities, limit simultaneous operation of off-road equipment to no more than five pieces of equipment.